-Check out an NFL bye weeks list below.
+Check out a list of NFL bye weeks below.
 The NFL season is the most popular time for sports betting.
-With a complete week of buildup before kickoff, the season lends itself to plenty of talk, debate, analysis, and wagering research.
+The season lends itself to plenty of talk, debate, analysis, and wagering research.
 Each team has NFL bye weeks built into its schedule throughout the season (and a few during the playoffs).
 Taking those into consideration can be important when making those weekly picks and provide some nice returns if times well.

 This guide offers those who bet on the NFL plenty of information about bye weeks – their purpose for teams, how they came about, how to regard them in terms of wagering, and more.